jundalisay/spblist/content/en/research/indian/yoga/part-1.md

 <sup>18</sup> Later, with constant practice, these four kinds of cognition fall away, leaving only samskara. <sup>19</sup> After death, the soul is reborn according to these samskaras through Prakrti.

-> *Superphysics Note: Samskara is potential karma.
+{{< n n="Samskara is potential karma.
 Throwing a rock into the air is action or karma.
 Its hitting the ground is the result of the action and is also karma.
 Samskara is the period right after throwing the rock and before it lands.
 By burning samskara then the consequences of the rock hitting the ground are nullified.
 The rock will still hit, but whatever it hits will not create a consequence for the thrower.
 Without consequence, then the thrower is not agitated or worried or hopeful about his throwing the rock.
 Another way to think of samskara is unfinished business.
-Without unfinished business, then the soul has no reason to reincarnate.
+Without unfinished business, then the soul has no reason to reincarnate. " >}}